mgacummings/GeometricDecomposability/README.md

 ## Development

-The first author, Sergio Da Silva and Curran McConnell are preparing a new version of the package, which aims to speed up computation time and add functionality for geometric vertex decomposition allowing substitutions.
+The first author, Sergio Da Silva, and Curran McConnell are preparing a new version of the package, which aims to speed up computation time and add functionality for geometric vertex decomposition allowing substitutions.
 Our work in progress can be found in the `Experimental`  folder, which users can run---at their own risk---using `installPackage GeometricDecomposabilityExperimental`.

 ## Background